saurabh-857/Elevate-Labs/README.md

 # Elevate-Labs
 Cyber Security Internship

-This repo belong to my cyber security internship at Elevate Labs.
+This repo belongs to my cyber security internship at Elevate Labs.
 Here I'll be uploading all my works in this internship.